 In Key Stage 1, teachers should use oral feedback to support the pupil's learning and development.
-Where written work is completed, all work should be marked.
+Where written work is completed, all work should be marked with targets set.

 In Key Stage 2, all work is marked and targets set where appropriate.